 - a student.

-The following persons may acquire the right to reside in the UK permanently:
+The following persons have the right to a Permanent Residence Card in the UK:

 - an EEA national who has resided in the UK for a continuous period of five years;

 - a family member of a EEA national (who is not himself an EEA national) who has resided in the UK with the EEA national in accordance with the 2006 Regulations for a continuous period of five years;

 - a worker or self-employed person who has ceased activity;

 - the family member of a worker or self-employed person who has ceased activity;

 - a person who was the family member of a worker or self-employed person where –

 - the worker or self-employed person has died,